 The IRS will always publish two types of deadline dates for all the 1099s.
 Taxpayers and clients need to understand both to ensure they file returns for the applicable tax year on time.

 Clients and businesses have an obligation to send all the qualified 1099s to taxpayers in time for them to use when filing their taxes.

 For most 1099s, the deadline for clients to send the forms is January 31, 2023.
 If the date falls on a weekend, the deadline will be extended to the following Monday or the next business day if Monday is a public holiday.

 There are certain exceptions for this deadline, such as Form-MISC with some data in box 8 or 10, but this is explained in more detail in the next section that looks at due dates for specific 1099 types.

 2. Due date for submission to the IRS

 The submission date to the IRS will be different for the clients and taxpayers.
 The clients and small businesses should submit the forms to the taxpayer by January 31 and make sure they send a copy to the IRS by February 28.

 The deadline for taxpayer submissions will depend on whether you are sending the forms by mail or using the E-file option.

-Although there are several types of 1099 tax forms, most non-employees will often only need to deal with a few of them, like the form 1099-NEC and form 1099-MISC.
+Although there are several types of 1099s, most non-employees will often only need to deal with a few of them, like the form 1099-NEC and form 1099-MISC.
 Therefore, you only need to know the deadlines for the specific form types that you are likely to get from your clients.
-So, when do 1099's need to be mailed (2022)?

 Here is an overview of the filing deadlines for 5 of the most common 1099s.